rur/good/README.md

 Routemaps combine code generation with a familiar approach to web templating.
-The [Treetop library](https://github.com/rur/treetop) is used to bind endpoints to a layout hierarchy of HTML templates and template handlers.
+The [Treetop library](https://github.com/rur/treetop) is used to bind endpoints to a layout hierarchy of HTML files and template handlers.

-The `good routes gen` command reads the TOML config for a page and generates the plumbing code for routing, HTTP handlers and template inheritance.
+The `good routes gen` command reads the TOML config of a page and generates the plumbing code for: routing, HTTP handlers and template inheritance.

 This basic config has two endpoints which share the same base template.